Tony58321/Statify/user_manual.md

 ## How to Report Bugs:

 There is a link to a bug reporting form on our website.
-As well as here.
+As well as here: https://forms.gle/ZW5Lt2wJpGDPtdRA7.

 ## Known Bugs: